-We recognise the importance of taking proactive action to minimise the risk of any form of abuse, neglect and exploitation irrespective of from whom and where this comes from, including child-on-child abuse.
-Creating a supportive environment where children can feel confident in reporting incidents is key to our safeguarding culture in Icknield Walk First School.
+We recognise the importance of taking proactive action to minimise the risk of any form of abuse, neglect and exploitation irrespective of from whom and where this comes from, including child-onchild abuse.
+Creating a supportive environment where children can feel confident in reporting incidents is key to our safeguarding culture at Applecroft School.